niklas-mardby/evil-scientist/README.md

 # evil-scientist
-A simple program to introduce TS to vocational university students
+A simple assignment to introduce TS to vocational university students

-## Beskrivning av uppgiften
+## Description of assignment

-(kommer)
+(to-do)

 ## Technologies